jwass/geog/README.md

 [Shapely](http://toblerity.org/shapely/) geometries - allowing for 1-to-1,
 N-to-1, or the element-wise N-to-N calculations in a single call.

-`geog` uses a spherical Earth model (subject to change) with radius 6371 km.
+`geog` uses a spherical Earth model (subject to change) with radius 6371.0 km.

 Operations
 ---------
-`distance` - Compute the distance between any number of points `course` - Compute the forward azimuth between points (see below for coordinate system definition)
+* `distance` - Compute the distance between any number of points
+* `course` - Compute the forward azimuth between points
-`propagate` - Starting from points and pointing azimuths, move some distance and compute the final points.
+* `propagate` - Starting from points and pointing azimuths, move some distance and compute the final points.